Brian Buscher

-Brian Phillip Buscher (born April 18, 1981), nicknamed "The Urban Legend," is a former Major League Baseball third baseman.
-He served in 2011 as the undergraduate assistant coach for the South Carolina Gamecocks baseball team.
+Brian Phillip Buscher (born April 18, 1981) is an American former professional baseball player.
+He spent his entire career in Major League Baseball (MLB) with the Minnesota Twins.
+After his playing career, he became an undergraduate assistant coach for the South Carolina Gamecocks baseball team in 2011, remaining in the position until 2017.

 Professional career

-Drafted by the San Francisco Giants in the 3rd round (93rd overall) of the 2003 Major League Baseball Draft, Buscher spent 2003–2006 in the Giants farm system, reaching as high as Double-A with the Connecticut Defenders.
+Drafted by the San Francisco Giants in the third round (93rd overall) of the 2003 Major League Baseball draft, Buscher spent 2003–2006 in the Giants farm system, reaching as high as Double-A with the Connecticut Defenders.
 In December 2006, he was taken by the Twins in the Rule 5 Draft.
 The Twins purchased his contract on July 26, 2007, and Buscher made his major league debut on July 27, 2007.
-Buscher finished the 2007 season with a .244 batting average, 2 home runs, and 10 runs batted in over the course of 33 games.
+Buscher finished the 2007 season with a .244 batting average, two home runs, and 10 runs batted in (RBI) over the course of 33 games.

-During the 2008 season, Buscher did not make the opening day roster and started with the Twins' AAA affiliate Rochester Red Wings.
-He was later called up to the Twins on April 20 and sent back on April 30 after batting .250 in 8 at-bats.
+During the 2008 season, Buscher did not make the opening day roster and started with the Twins' Triple-A affiliate, the Rochester Red Wings.
+He was later called up to the Twins on April 20, and sent back on May 1 after batting .250 in eight at-bats.
 Buscher was recalled again on June 12, taking former Twins reliever Juan Rincón's roster spot.
 At the time of his recall, Buscher was batting .328 (58-for-177) with 12 doubles, seven home runs and 27 RBI in 51 games for the Red Wings.
 Upon arriving in Minneapolis, Justin Morneau took Buscher under his wing, allowing him to stay at him apartment and showing him how things worked in the major leagues.
-After his June callup, Buscher replaced struggling veteran Mike Lamb as the everyday third baseman and earned the nickname "The Urban Legend" while batting .294 with 47 runs batted in over that stint.
+After his June callup, Buscher replaced struggling veteran Mike Lamb as the everyday third baseman.
+He finished the season batting .294 with four home runs and 47 RBI in 70 games.